deltachat/deltachat-pages/en/help.md

 ## What is a verified group?

-- A verified group is a group where each member of the group has been verified by another member out of band.
-A verified group also enforces encryption.
-This helps protecting against active attacks.
+- A "verified group" is a labs feature which you can enable in advanced settings.
+By adding one another through QR-code scans a group of "verified" members can talk with each other.
+It enforces e2e group encryption that is safe against provider or network attacks.
+However, some user-tests and feedback suggests that UX and implementation changes makes sense.
+Some current discussions (Dec 2018) can be found here: https://countermitm.readthedocs.io/en/latest/new.html

 ## I have deleted myself by accident.